tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

   },
 ```

+> Demo: [Here's]() the changes we've made so far.
+Check out the `add-tina-graphql` branch to pick up from this point.

 Run the dev command and you'll see that we now have a local GraphQL server listening on port 4001 along with some information about autogenerated configuration files:

 ```sh